 For suspected internal tumors, your veterinarian may utilize ultrasound or radiographs to examine the internal structures of your fish.
 Radiographs are best for observing bones and swim bladder structure, but when used with contrast media, such as barium, the entire GI tract can be visualized.
 Ultrasound is used to observe the structure of soft tissue components, such as internal organs.

-Both radiographs, ultrasound and biopsy/cytology may be utilized to determine the effects of the tumor on your fish's livelihood.
+Both radiographs and ultrasound, as well as biopsy/cytology, may be utilized to determine the effects of the tumor on your fish's health.